 Start time Hotel San Gallo*, Venice – meet up between 15:30hrs on the 11th November.

 End time Hotel San Gallo, 10am on the 15th November

 Getting there Venice can be reached by two airports, Marco Polo and Treviso.
 Treviso is a little further out but both provide a bus service to the Piazza Roma in Venice, from there its a short Vaporetta ride to the hotel.
 You will be advised of the details in due course once booked.

-Accommodation 4 nights single occupancy, ensuite room with breakfast at the Hotel San Gallo (or similar centrally located hotel), conveniently located our featured locations and a minutes walk from San Marco square.
+Accommodation 4 nights single occupancy, ensuite room with breakfast at the Hotel San Gallo conveniently located our featured locations and a minutes walk from San Marco square.